gracehikes/proj_ANN_essay_pairings/README.md

-# proj_ANN_essay_pairings
-Generate embeddings with Google's TensorFlow Hub model, build an ANN ranking of essay similarity or "proximity" with embeddings

 # Abstract
 For popular dating apps and websites like Tinder, Bumble, Match and OKCupid, their customer base ranges between two to eight million people.
 These companies employ a variety of filtering, ranking and search algorithms to make match recommendations to their users quickly.